-HTTP Redirects in Nuxt
+HTTP Redirects for SEO in Nuxt

 Quick Setup